- About Us

 Q. When are membership fees due?

 A. We require that members pay their annual member dues by the Spring Consultation (May or June).
-If for cashflow reasons, your organization is unable to pay its dues in the first month of any year, we are open to requests for an extension to accomodate your organization’s situation.
+If, for budgeting reasons, your organization is unable to pay its dues in the first month of any year, we are open to requests for an extension to accommodate your organization’s situation.

-Starting in 2006, if we haven't receives your organization's renewal dues by the Spring Consultation, or a request for postponement, we will no longer be able to consider you a member, and mailings and other benefits will cease.
+Starting in 2006, if we haven't received your organization's renewal dues by the Spring Consultation, or a request for postponement, we will no longer be able to consider you a member.
+Mailings, access to online accounts and other benefits will stop.

 Q. How are members notified to renew their membership dues?